 Organizing: How can I join Women in Voice at the organizing level?
 I have the time to give and I’d love to be more involved.

 We’re thrilled to hear you’re interested in seriously getting involved!
 Women in Voice is a generative community.
 We recommend you find what parts of the organization you feel most passionate about and get involved by participating first.

 Get on LinkedIn and Slack and talk to the people working on projects that resonate with you.
 Pitch us ideas of things you’d like to work on and how you’d love to contribute to making an impact for women worldwide in voice.
 We work to lead by example and both actions and words demonstrate your desire to raise your hand and be more involved with organizing and leading the organization.

 Men: What about cis-men, can they get involved?

 The purpose of this group is to create opportunities for women, trans people, intersex people, and nonbinary folks, and our vision is to see them in leadership roles.
-Cis-men can participate in events for allies or as Junior Ambassadors.
+Cis-men can participate in events for allies or open events.

 Allies can share the effort and labor of supporting WiV’s mission, with the understanding that some meetings, decisions, and safe spaces are solely for women and gender minorities.